nervouswizard/TCP_project/README.md

 ### Image Matting

 - Any matting method which can get the **mask of object** is fine.
 I use [Matte Anything](https://github.com/hustvl/Matte-Anything) in my thesis.
-And there is a virtual environment of it in `lab server 83`**.**
+And there is a virtual environment of it in `lab server 83`.

     ```powershell
-    ssh cgvsl@140.116.247.73
+    ssh P76134537@140.116.247.83
-    (password: 12345)
-    conda activate pj_matteAnything
+    conda activate MatteAnything
     ```

 - Run the following command to activate the GUI.

     ```powershell
-    cd /home/cgvsl/p76111351/Matte-Anything
+    cd /sean/ncku/sean/p76111351/Matte-Anything
     python matte_anything.py
     ```